luisgerhorst/ccms/README.md

 ## config.json

 This file contains some basic information about the configuration of your backend.
+If you haven't change the values used in this tutorial you can skip this chapter.

 `proxy`: The first part of the path you used for Apache's CouchDB proxy, default is `/couchdb`.